 Judy Dearden, President

-The 2016 Highland Heights Green Task Force’s campaign is “Land, Food, Water and Us”.
-Most of our “Green Living Speaker Series” programs for 2016 will center on this theme.
-We invite you to attend any or all of our programs throughout the year.
+The 2017 campaign for the Highland Heights Green Task Force is “THE FUTURE OF ENERGY AND RESOURCES”.
+Most of our “Green Living Speaker Series” programs this year will center on this theme.
+We invite you to attend any or all of our programs.

 No money is charged for items.
 Bring “stuff” (no junk) to give away, and help yourself to stuff from others.
 This recycling event is to help decrease the amount of “usable items” that might find their way into landfills.